Biomedical Career Explorations

 MedStar Georgetown University Hospital (observation) Emergency Department

 “This experience really brought into focus what we have learned thus far in the SMP.
-It honestly was, too reiterate, one of the most amazing experiences.
+It honestly was, to reiterate, one of the most amazing experiences.
 It was that first moment where I was able to have that feeling of being a doctor.
-When talking to a patient I was able to predict a diagnosis, come up with a series to tests that should be ordered, and understand the pathology of the disease and why specific symptoms were present.
+When talking to a patient I was able to predict a diagnosis, come up with a series of tests that should be ordered, and understand the pathology of the disease and why specific symptoms were present.
 The feeling from this experience is difficult to describe; I feel all this information is finally coming together in a significant way.” – Parker

-CPR Training to Community at Latino Family Festival
+CPR Training to Community

 “It excites me to think that I am now equipped with the skills to help in situations where people need the assistance.
 I think informing as many people as possible in regards to basic life support can positively impact the community and make a huge difference. ” – Esther